• Skip to main content

 Winters are most awaited by me for creating delightful recipes with the leafy greens.
 Bathua or Chenopodium Album or Lamb's quarters is one of the popular winter greens of India.
 Amazingly rich in fiber, these leaves can be used for many recipes.
 One of the family favorite from my blog is - Bathua Paratha.

 In winters, my day begins with Bathua Paratha topped with white butter.
-Team this green bathua raita with rice, paratha or poori for a hearty meal!
+Team this green bathua raita with rice, ragi paratha or side vegetable like Paneer Jalfrezi, aloo bathua saag for a hearty meal!

 Jump to: